iaretechnician/barebones-masterserver-wiki/Chat-Module.md

 For the **chat terminal** - there's already one created for you as a prefab in `Barebones/MasterModules/Chat/Prefabs/Chat`.
 You can drag it into the `Canvas` (Unity UI) element in your scene.

+If the need arises, you can use the API to create your own "chat view" from scratch.

 ## Working Principles

 ## Receiving Chat Messages